The Buying Guide and Tips to Hand-Tufted Area Rugs in 2021

 Both hand tufted and hand knotted rugs belong to the handmade category.

 A hand knotted rug is produced by the weaver tying thousands of individual knots by hand.
 It is time-consuming and labor-intensive.
 Requires the weaver to be very patient and well skilled.
 The smaller the knots, the finer the details.

 Depending on the pattern and design's complexity, it can take up months or even years to create one piece of hand knotted rug, but the rug's details are exceptional.

 On the other hand, hand tufted rugs are not made by tying individual knots, making them less labor-intensive hence shorten the production time.
-A sheet of canvas with the design outline drawn on it will be stretched on a frame.
+During its production, a sheet of canvas with the design outline drawn on it will be stretched on a frame.
 The experienced weavers will then use a handheld tool called a tufting gun to carefully punch wool strands into the canvas.
-Filling the pattern with the appropriate color one line after another.
+Then filling the pattern with the appropriate color one line after another.

 It is a skill that is easy to learn but difficult to master.

 Hand tufted rugs or carpets are so common nowadays that they can be easily found in five stars hotels' lobbies, ballrooms, guestrooms, high-end retail stores, restaurants, convention centers, residentials, and the list goes on.

 The reason why hand tufted rugs are so popular is that they are less expensive and take far less time to make than hand-knotted, but still having excellent quality and imitate the look of a hand-knotted carpet pretty well.

 Some might argue that hand tufted rugs are not handmade because machines (tufting guns) were used during the making process.